-If we compare the PTD policy outcomes with those obtained by public transport supply-oriented interventions in the available literature, it becomes clear that the latter are much more effective in tackling the air pollution issue.
+If we compare the PTD policy outcomes with those obtained by public transport supplyoriented interventions in the available literature, it becomes clear that the latter are much 455 more effective in tackling the air pollution issue.
 Our results have a high policy relevance, as we show that the often-claimed positive relationship between transit fares and air pollution does not necessarily broadly apply.
 In light of our results, it seems fair to conclude that heavily subsidised public transportation fares might not represent an efficient use of resources to address air quality in urban environments.
+460 disposable income.
+Therefore, while any equity evaluation is beyond the scope of this paper, the 465 PTD policy may have effectively addressed the rising cost of living through an economic relief to low-income travellers, who are more used to rely on public transportation.

 From an overall policy analysis perspective, it is important to mention the other objectives of the PTD policy.
-As a pure transfer between agents in the society with no effect on welfare, the other main goal of the evaluated policy was to mitigate inflationary pressures related to the economic consequences of the Russo-Ukrainian War and, consequently, increase households' disposable income.
-Therefore, while any equity evaluation is beyond the scope of this paper, the PTD policy may have effectively addressed the rising cost of living through an economic relief to low-income travellers, who are more used to rely on public transportation.
+As a pure transfer between agents in the society with no effect on welfare, the other main goal of the evaluated policy was to mitigate inflationary pressures related to the economic consequences of the Russo-Ukrainian War and, consequently, increase households